johnpapa/first-serverless-api/STEPS.md

 ### Modify the function to format the dates

 1. Open the `products-get/index.js` file
-1. Change the variable from `products` to `rawProducts` when retrieving the data
-1. Create a new line of code beneath the `const rawProducts`
+1. Create a new line of code beneath the `const products`
 1. Paste the snippet **func-products-format** to format the dates with YYYY-MM-DD in a new array named `products`
-1. Examine the array map function and the spread operator logic briefly

 ### Trigger the endpoint